πŸ‡ΏπŸ‡¦ Online Trading South Africa

 Scalping

-Scalping involves making multiple small trades throughout the day.
+Making multiple small trades throughout the day for tiny, frequent profits.

 Trend Trading